How to remove a password from a PDF file using your browser

 2. Drag the password-protected PDF file into your web browser.

-Or, if you've set your web browser as your default PDF viewer, then you can also double-click on the PDF file to open it in your web browser.
+Or, if you've set your web browser as your default PDF viewer, you can also double-click on the PDF file to open it in your web browser.

 Your web browser will now ask you to enter the password of the PDF file.